-After the critically acclaimed (and Oscar-shortlisted) Paths of Hate, Damian Nenow prepares the feature film Another day of life.
+After the critically acclaimed (and Oscar-shortlisted) Paths of Hate, Damian Nenow prepares the feature film Another day of life for a Cannes premiere.
 Watch the trailer.

 The Polish director Damian Nenow and the production company Platige image co-operate with Raúl de la Fuente and Kanaki films (Donostia /San Sebastian) to present a story about the civil war in Angola in 1975.

 Another Day of Life is based on the eponymous book written by the Polish writer and journalist Ryszard Kapuściński (read his biography at Culture.pl) and his personal memoirs at the time as a correspondent of the Polish Press Agency.

 Another Day of Life" is a story of a reporter, Ryszard Kapuściński, searching for the truth of the war and during his suicidal journey across Angola is faced with situations and events which force him to reevaluate his approach to his work and life, in general.
 It is the dramatic account of the three months Kapuściński spent in 1975 in Angola at the beginning of its decades' long civil war.
 During the journey Kapuściński decides to go to the front, where the wrong greeting could cost your life and where young soldiers – from Angola, Cuba, Russia, South Africa, and Portugal – are fighting a war with global repercussions.
 With harrowing detail, Kapuściński shows us the peculiar brutality of a country divided by its new found freedom from colonization - Film Synopsis

 The feature animation project was first pitched at the 2012 Cartoon Movie (Lyon, 7-9 March 2012), while in 2018 a sneak preview was screened.